 Some of the most well-known and popular sites in Haida Gwaii are in Gwaii Haanas National Park.
 These Haida Heritage sites are protected by Haida Watchmen, members of the Haida Nation who provide important historical and cultural context.

+For more info, check out my huge guide to Gwaii Haanas National Park.
 The main attractions in Gwaii Hanaas National Park include:

 Gwaii Hanaas National Park is known for its incredible wildlife.
 Grey and humpback whales migrate through the islands and orcas (killer whales), Minke whales, dolphins, porpoises, seals, and sea lions are year-round residents.